 Many leaders confuse openness and transparency, and believe that being open means sharing everything and putting the business and the deal at risk.
 Being open is a mindset that enables learning and improvement.
 Being transparent is a process or a behaviour relating to communication.
 It is not because you are open that you will release every bit of information and tell everyone everything.
 This would obviously be a risk and a wrong move in many cases.
 In most mergers a lot of information cannot be shared, not at every step of the process.
 Leaders who are open during a merger process are able to share what they can share, including their own feelings, without putting the deal at risk.
 Their openness will create the soil needed for success.

-Why not choose to be open and see what happens?For more case studies, ebooks, reports and white papers visit the Walking the Talk resources page here or contact us to learn how we can transform your culture.
+Why not choose to be open and see what happens?For further insights view our selection of case studies, ebooks, reports and white papers or contact us to learn how we can transform your culture.